We Offer A Variety of DIY Products!

 Furniture: Both painted and stained furniture can be stamped.
 In fact, this is one of the most common uses of our Décor Stamps.
 You can use ink or paint, but I tend to use paint more for furniture.

-We find that the easiest way to care for and clean stamps is to keep wet wipes nearby, and avoid letting the medium dry all the way on the stamp surface.
+We find that the easiest way to care for and clean stamps are to keep wet wipes nearby and avoid letting the medium dry all the way on the stamp surface.
 Then, when you have time, wash them with mild soap and warm water.
-For some mediums you may find that you need a stamp cleaner.
+For some mediums, you may find that you need a stamp cleaner.
 Use one that is safe for clear stamps.
 After thoroughly cleaned, place them back on the clear backing for storage

 IOD Décor Moulds can be used with many different mediums.
 We will cover the two most common here.
 Every medium has its own characteristics, challenges, and virtues.

-Air dry clay, or paper clay: IOD paper clay is an air dry medium, and one of our favorites.
+Air-dry clay, or paper clay: IOD paper clay is an air-dry medium, and one of our favorites.
 Like most paper pulp based air dry clays, some shrinking, warping, and cracking is inherent.
 We like these qualities for a distressed, authentically vintage look.
-Our favorite way to apply moulded pieces is to remove them from the mould while still moist, and adhere to the surface with the appropriate glue so it conforms well.
+Our favorite way to apply the moulded pieces is to remove them from the mould while still moist, and adhere to the surface with the appropriate glue so it conforms well.
 For vertical surfaces, use a piece of low tack tape to hold it in place so it doesn’t slide.